Skip Navigation

 Lorena Salas

-Spanish and Technology; Health/Etiquette and Spanish Enrichment Electives A.A.
+Spanish (1-8) and Technology (3-8), Health/Etiquette and Speech/Drama Electives A.A.
 Elementary Education (LaGuardia Community College)

 Let's talk!
 Leave your info, and we'll start supporting you right away!